 All societies place restraints both formal and informal upon their members in order to function as intended.
 An academic community such as Maine Maritime Academy (MMA) is no exception.
 The purpose of our Honor Code is to provide and apply a unified consistent standard of student self-governance and to give the student body ownership of the behavior of its members.
 Within it are the guidelines students must meet in order to be successful here.
 Community life and a successful experience here depend upon a commitment to be responsible for oneself and for other people.
 Members of our community are expected to act with honesty and integrity, and treat others and their property with respect.
-Our expectations, as expressed through the policies, rules and procedures encompassed within this Code\, the Student Handbook, the Academy policies published on the MMA portal, the Regimental Manual and the MMA Catalogue, are designed to support our community values of respect, self-discipline, accountability and responsibility to the college, local and state communities.
+Our expectations, as expressed through the policies, rules and procedures encompassed within this Code, the Student Handbook, the Academy policies published on the MMA portal, the Regimental Manual and the MMA Catalogue, are designed to support our community values of respect, self-discipline, accountability and responsibility to the college, local and state communities.
 Every member of the MMA student body shall be called upon to uphold the codes of honor and conduct as set forth in this Student Handbook and by the principles below:

-I. Respect the privacy and rights of others

-II.
-Ensure that violations of the Honor and Conduct Code be reported III.
-Answer all summonses of the administration and faculty.
+- I. Respect the Rights and Privacy of Others - II.
+Ensure that Honor and Conduct Code Violations are Reported - III.
+Respond to All Requests from the Administration and Faculty

-All students enrolled at Maine Maritime Academy will declare their support of the Honor System through a public pledge at Fall Convocation.
+All students enrolled at Maine Maritime Academy are required to affirm by pledge at Fall Convocation their agreement to comply with our Honor System.

-\ This Code is neither a contract nor a complete account of every Academy rule.
+Note that this Code is neither a contract nor a complete account of every Academy rule.
 The Academy reserves the right to adopt and amend academic and disciplinary rules.
 Electronic versions of this Code, the Academy's other Handbooks, and the Academy's Policy and Procedure Manual are available on Academy's website or portal, and those electronic versions constitute the most current versions thereof.
 In the event of a conflict between this Code and a provision of the Academy's Policy and Procedure Manual, that Manual controls.
 If you have a question about the most current and complete policy, procedure or other rule, please contact the Vice President for Student Affairs and Enrollment Management, Vice President for Academic Affairs, or other pertinent Academy administrator.